We Can Often Stop Loose Adult Teeth from Falling Out if You Come In Early Enough

 Bringing Plaque and Tarter Under Control

 The first step in a two-step process for your loose teeth is to ensure that we get the bacteria and acid under control.
 Gum disease usually starts affecting gums yet, over time, it can cause the teeth to become loose.
 The first step in saving your teeth is by performing a procedure called a scale and plane.
 This is where certain tools are used to get down below the gum line, scraping out all the plaque and tartar that has developed.
 Once this is all removed, the next step is to reinforce your tooth.
+Informing yourself about periodontal (gum) disease can benefit your overall oral health.

 Splinting Teeth Together